5roop/task15/README.md

 I implemented occurence counter in TEIheader.
 For the extent measures I chose that speeches are the same as instances in the data before sentence splitting.

+# Addendum 2022-10-13T14:21:13

+Re: main files.
+I can't seem to open the main xml file with any parser.
+The problem with the ones that work at least somewhat is that the attributes get prepended with `ns:0`, making it unusable.
+I shall have to resort to template strings.